westpoint-robotics/os-setup/ros-commands.md

 # ROS Commands Summary
+If you are looking for a consolidated 'Cheat Sheet', the pdf is [here](https://github.com/westpoint-robotics/os-setup/blob/master/ROScheatsheet.pdf).
 Below are a list of simple ROS(Indigo Igloo) commands with a description on their function.

 ### Setting up your environment